NativeScript/nativescript-sdk-examples-js/app/ns-framework-modules-category/observable/basics/article.md

 ### Creating Observable with **fromObjectRecursive** Method

 The [`fromObjectRecursive`](https://docs.nativescript.org/api-reference/modules/_data_observable_#fromobjectrecursive) method creates an Observable instance and sets its properties according to the supplied JavaScript object.
-This function will create new Observable for each nested object (expect arrays and functions) from supplied JavaScript object.
+This function will create new Observable for each nested object (except for arrays and functions) from supplied JavaScript object.
 <snippet id='observable-from-object-recursive'/>
 <snippet id='observable-from-object-recursive-ts'/>